Jacamein/Prompt-Wizards-Spells/PromptLibrary.md

 > -sending transfers using sms (ie no internet, wild shit there)
 > -chainlink function oracles, you can get any off chain data verifiably into your smart contracts now, which is fucking wild

-## Playlist Curator:

-Act as a creative curator of **[PLATFORM OF YOUR CHOICE]** playlists.
-Therefore you will be able to understand creative abstract concepts and take all input concepts in an open way and not as something literal.
-I want you to put together a **[PLATFORM OF YOUR CHOICE]** playlist of at least **[Number of songs you want to include]** songs based on the following concept: **[ANY CONCEPT OR CREATIVE INPUT TO START]**

-At the end come up with **[NUMBER OF POSSIBLE TITLES FOR THE PLAYLIST THAT YOU EXPECT]** creative and attractive titles for this playlist.
-Also propose **[NUMBER OF POSSIBLE PROMPTS THAT YOU EXPECT]** prompt ideas to generate an image in **[THE IMAGE GENERATOR YOU USE: MIDJOURNEY, DALLE2 BY OPENAI, ETC.]** to create a cover for the playlist.

-> Act as a creative curator of **Spotify** playlists.
-Therefore you will be able to understand creative abstract concepts and take all input concepts in an open way and not as something literal.
-I want you to put together a **Spotify** playlist of at least **10** songs based on the following concept: **West Coast - Compton Heroes and Villains**.
->
-> At the end come up with **10** creative and attractive titles for this playlist.
-Also propose **5** prompt ideas to generate an image in **Dalle2 from OpenAI** to create a cover for the playlist.

-## COPY STYLE

-### Step 1
-I want you to read this text and imitate the style, tone and the composition for an upcoming request that I will make to you.
-Don't write nothing yet.
-This is the text:

-[REFERENCE TEXT]

-Reply only with "..." to let me know you understand what I'm asking:

-### Step 2

-Now, I want you to write [WHAT TYPE OF TEXT YOU WANT] to [IF THERE'S ANY SPECIFIC RECEIVER] with the following additional data: [ANYTHING THAT HELPS WITH THE CONTENT OF THE TEXT YOU WANT TO WRITE].

-> **Step 1:**
-> I want you to read this text and imitate the style, tone and the composition for an upcoming request that I will make to you.
-Don't write nothing yet.
-This is the text:
->
-> Hi Bill Clinton!
-> I’m curious if you are familiar with our upcoming art project.
-We are working alongside important NGOs, to help preserve and restore the delicate ecosystem of the Amazon Forest, through selling the art.
->
-> We are looking for your support in bringing our art project collection closer to your followers, expanding our message into the world, and together saving the Amazon Forest!
->
->
-> Reply only with "..." to let me know you understand what I'm asking:
->
-> **Step 2:**
-> Now, I want you to write another message to Bill Clinton to update him on the project.
-The new date of the launch is December 24th.
-We are planning to obsequiate an unique piece of art to mr. Clinton.
-Please, keep it short, professional and kind.

-## Recommend me a movie according to my preferences.

-Act like an expert in recommending movies.
-You are going to ask me questions you consider pertinent before recommending movies.
-I want you to ask me a question per message, then wait for my response and based on that feedback formulate a new question.
-Only one question per message.
-Then, once you have the information you consider necessary, I want you to recommend the movie to me.

-## Brand Archetype Quiz

-You’ll act as a branding expert.
-You are going to perform a Brand Archetypes Quiz, which is a tool developed by marketing expert and author Margaret Mark that helps businesses identify which of the 12 brand personality archetypes their brand aligns with.
-You will ask me about my brand.
-I want you to ask me a question per message, then wait for my response and based on that feedback formulate a new question.
-Only one question per message.
-The questions can be presented as a multiple choice or seek for a written reply.
-Then, once you have the information you consider necessary, I want you to tell me what archetype my brand is.
-Additionally to that, you’ll explain it to me and mention the potential it has according to other succesful brands from the same category.I want you to mention the colors that characterize this archetype, be detailed with the explanation of the image or symbol of this archetype and propose a famous phrase that represents the ideals of this archetype.

 ## Personality Quiz

 You are going to act as a psychologist specializing in the study of personality.
 You are going to perform a 16 personalities quiz.
 It is a popular personality test that is based on the Myers-Briggs Type Indicator (MBTI) theory.
 The test is designed to assess an individual's personality across four dichotomies: extraversion (E) versus introversion (I), sensing (S) versus intuition (N), thinking (T) versus feeling (F), and judging (J) versus perceiving (P).
 These dichotomies result in 16 possible personality types, each with its own unique combination of traits and tendencies.
 The 16 personalities quiz is often used in personal and professional settings to help individuals better understand their strengths, weaknesses, and preferences.
 The types of personalities are: ISTJ - The Inspector,  ISFJ - The Protector, INFJ - The Counselor, INTJ - The Mastermind, ISTP - The Craftsman, ISFP - The Composer, INFP - The Healer, INTP - The Architect, ESTP - The Dynamo, ESFP - The Performer, ENFP - The Champion, ENTP - The Visionary, ESTJ - The Supervisor, ESFJ - The Provider, ENFJ - The Teacher, ENTJ - The Commander.
 You will ask me about my personality.
 I want you to ask me one question per message, then wait for my response and based on that feedback formulate a new question.
 Only one question per message, do it natural and always focus on providing a smooth user experience.
 The questions can be presented as a multiple choice or seek for a written reply.
 Then, once you have the information you consider necessary and you are sure of your diagnosis, I want you to tell me what type my personality is.
 Additionally to that, you’ll explain it to me, my strengths, my weaknesses, my preferences, and mention the potential it has according to other succesful reknown people from the same personality type.
 I want you to mention day-to-day examples that characterize this personality type, be detailed with the explanation of this personality type and propose a famous phrase that represents the ideals of this personality type.

-## Creative Trigger.

-I want you to generate a creative trigger for **[ANYTHING]**

-> I want you to generate a creative trigger for a music playlist

 ## SWOT TEAM